hvieira/python-playground/django-server/NOTES.md

 There's an integration to run tests with pytest, giving tools such as fixtures and so forth - `pytest-django`.
 A blog post on this topic - https://djangostars.com/blog/django-pytest-testing/

+Configuration:
+- pytest needs a `pytest.ini` configured in a way that it can find the `settings` module (i.e. `settings.py` of the django project).
+- using django's TestCase needs extra pytest config to inject fixtures that is less readable than simply using `@pytest.mark.django_db` for each test case that needs a DB.
+If test grouping is wanted, then a simple class (with no `TestCase` mixin) can be used

 **TODOs**
 - run integration tests with pytest.
 These tests should not belong to the `polls` app as integration tests are of the domain/service itself and not just of the `polls` app
     - the tests should cover the simple API
+- What would be needed to run tests with django's `TestCase` and pytest? register findings

 ## Django Database ORM